gpa goes to florida to help in the disaster relief effort!

 Worried that a year or two on GPA might set your son or daughter back in their academic education?
 The best colleges and universities in the US are increasingly recognizing the value for a young person taking a “gap year” after high school, or a break during one’s college education.

-We searched for and found some encouraging quotes regarding the gap year.
-Full articles, which we believe might be of interest to you, are referenced on our Gap Year page.
+We searched for and found some encouraging articles regarding taking a gap year, articles which we believe might be of interest to you.

 Taking time off before college is recognized as beneficial